Favorite Pictures of the World Bicycle Tour

 World Wonders.
 Victoria Falls viewed from Zambia.
 Reminds me of Tarzan and the Apes.

 Wild bull African elephant.
-This animal is so big, I could ride my bicycle between its legs and not even tickle his belly.
+This animal is so big, I could ride my bicycle between its legs and not even tickle its belly.

 Giraffe sculpture and bicycle.